 Aerial imaging is the primary use of UAVs.
 Drones can examine oil platforms without touching them due to their arial altitude.
 They may inspect the equipment from the inside, evaluate its condition, take photographs, and even fly above it to collect the required measurements.
 As a result, they are well-suited for oil and gas exploration.

-Oil and gas industries may take advantage of the following benefits of using oil and gas drones:
+Oil and gas industries take advantage of the following benefits with oil and gas drones:

 The primary reason oil and gas industries have begun to use drones is the capacity of UAVs to conduct inspection-related tasks quickly and safely.

 Oil and gas drones are transforming the way inspections are conducted around the globe.
 Pipeline inspections are one of the most potential applications for UAVs.
-A single drone flight can give much more information than a single person can.
+A single drone flight gives much more information than a single person can.

 Remote Monitoring and Surveillance